SAP-samples/teched2025-XP261/exercises/ex5/README.md

 ## 5.2 Check user creation and group assignment in the back-end

-In this exercise we will check in the back-end systems that the users are created and they have the assigned authorizations.
+In this exercise you will check in the back-end systems that the users are created and they have the assigned authorizations.

 ### Status in SAP S/4HANA PCE system